Home Depot: Severance Packages

 Severance for Home Depot employees

-In Canada, non-unionized employees at Home Depot can get up to 24 months of severance pay when they are fired or laid off from their job.
-This includes individuals working full-time, part-time, and hourly in Ontario, Alberta, or B.C.
+In Canada, non-unionized employees at Home Depot may get up to 24 months of severance pay when they are fired or laid off from their job.
+This applies to individuals working in any capacity—full-time, part-time, or hourly—in Ontario, Alberta, and British Columbia.
+Contractors may also be entitled to severance pay due to employee misclassification.

 LEARN MORE